-Through awareness of negative thought patterns and behaviors, you'll learn to remove the blocks, and move towards true self-awareness and happiness.
+Through awareness of thought patterns and behaviours, you'll learn to remove the blocks, and move towards true self-awareness and happiness.

 What is Gestalt therapy?

 Gestalt therapy is a form of psychotherapy that emphasises personal responsibility and works on understanding the conscious aspects of our present lived experience as well as bringing the unconscious aspects into awareness.

 It focuses on your experience in the present moment, the environmental and social contexts of your life, and the self-regulating adjustments you may have made as a result of your overall situation.

 With a strong emphasis on support, Gestalt therapy uses a relational approach where client and therapist work together, co-creating a healing relationship.